MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 end
 ```

-This meant defining a contract that elements had to follow -- they're a single update method which will be called once per dot per frame by the system, and they can interact with the system only via special methods which allow safe reading and writing to their neighbors while abstracting away concerns such as the absolute position of the element in question (setNeightbor and getNeighbor deal in relative offsets), imposed limitations like how far away an element is allowed to mutate or inspect other elements from (in this case, only their direct neighbors, no "action at a distance") and also cleanly handling out of bounds accessses and relieving the individual elements from needing to take these concerns into their own logic.
+This meant defining a contract that elements had to follow -- they're a single update method which will be called once per dot per frame by the system, and they can interact with the system only via special methods which allow safe reading and writing to their neighbors while abstracting away concerns such as the absolute position of the element in question (setNeightbor and getNeighbor deal in relative offsets), observing limitations such as how far away an element is allowed to mutate or inspect other elements from (in this case, only their direct neighbors, no "action at a distance"), or handling out of bounds accessses.
+This work meant relieving the individual elements from needing to take these concerns into their own logic, and making the system more consistent, and critically faster and more fun to experiment with as I implemented my set of elements.

 Utimately, I was excited about this approach, but wanted to build in a an enviroment that would be easy to share.
-Despite everything good I had to say about LÖVE, the web is too special of a platform to pass up for me, and it's worth the difficulties imposed by its quirks and heterogenity of implementations.
+Despite everything good I had to say about LÖVE, the web is too special of a platform to pass up for me, and it's worth the difficulties imposed by its quirks and warts.

-s soon as I had the basic system running, I realized that what I really wanted was the sharing power of the web, and so I
+I decided to put down the lua sand game and switch to rust and web assembly, but I was able to translate many of the lessons and patterns over.
+Having a good idea of what my datastructures would be and what types of APIS would be defined between components made writing the rust version easier.

 Implementing one idea multiple times was a huge strength in my ability to make better tradeoffs, structure my codebase, and forsee pitfalls.
 I would strongly recommend this experience to anyone - If you have a project that you've attempted in the past but had to make compromises on due to your technical skills or endurance, taking another crack at it can a great opportunity to sweat the details and focus on aspects that you usually don't.

-It also made writing in rust easier because I had a very good idea of what my datastructures would be and what types of APIS would be defined between components.

 ### Architecture: 2/3

-The bulk of the simulation, including the movement and interactions of all of the elements, takes place in Rust in a class called Universe that holds my
+The bulk of the simulation, including the movement and interactions of all of the elements, takes place in Rust in a class called Universe.
+This is class handles the simulatoin and exposes a set of methods that get called by the javascript application, to do things like process a single tick or paint some pixels in response to an input event.

-Rust Universe Class
+This means that I don't try to handle an event loop or interact with the browser from inside the rust code - This is perfectly possible, but I chose to

 Data format